1.God doesn’t need me but he loves to use me.

 When I am travelling by plane and listen to the safety instructions I often hear this phrase: “Make sure to secure your own safety before helping others.”
 A very wise sentence even when it comes to missions.
 I am often in danger to become over-active and totally forget myself when it’s about missions.
 But Jesus not only commanded us to love God and to love our neighbor but also to love ourselves because he knew the importance to care about our own personal well-being.
 I cannot serve when I am completely dried up myself.
 I cannot give what I don’t have.
 It is my responsibility to go to the source of it all to be able to minister to others.

-5. To God matters more who I am than what I do.
+5. Who I am matters more in God’s eyes than what I do.

 Understanding this was and is a hard lesson for me.
 But actually more than anything else God wants me to BE, to be in his presence.
 And that’s exactly the place where we are going to be in eternity.
 I don’t want to be too busy with serving God to spend time in his presence.
 I don’t believe that good deeds can earn me salvation and I don’t wanna act as if I believed that.
 God wants US, not what we can come up with for him.